PrAndrian/selectmenu-cmp/README.md

 The SelectMenu component is a React component that provides a customizable dropdown menu with search functionality.
 It allows users to select an option from a list of values and provides various customization options for appearance and behavior.

+## Prerequisites
+To use the SelectMenu component in your React application, you need:

+Node : ^16.15.1

 ## Installation

 To use the SelectMenu component in your React application, follow these steps: